 - Green Juice (sorry all of you kale juice enthusiasts)

-Two of the most common side effects of tooth whitening are transient tooth sensitivity and gum irritation.
-Acidic foods will further irritate the gums (can sting like the dickens!) and increase the sensitivity, especially to cold.
-Acids are an irritant, so stay away from them for about 48 hours following in-office bleaching and for a couple of hours following home bleaching.
+Two common side effects of tooth whitening are temporary tooth sensitivity and gum irritation.
+Acidic foods further irritate the gums (and can sting like the dickens!).
+They increase the sensitivity, as well, especially to cold.
+Acids are irritants, so stay away from them for about 48 hours following in-office bleaching and for a couple of hours following home bleaching.

 - Most Sports Drinks